Figure 1. The Pomodoro Technique

 Figure 4.
 Pomodoro on DC1 with 2 continuous Pomodoro blocks

-The first 4 cycles of the Pomodoro technique can be carried out by planning the activities below, taking advantage of the afternoon nap in the middle of 2 Pomodoro blocks.
+The first 4 cycles of the Pomodoro technique can begin with planning the activities below.
+This takes advantage of the afternoon nap in the middle of 2 Pomodoro blocks.

 Work block 1: 11:50-12:15 (25 minutes)